open-telemetry/oteps/text/0156-columnar-encoding.md

 * OTLP Receiver: Listen on a single TCP port for both OTLP and OTLP Arrow.
 The goal is to make the support of this protocol extension transparent and automatic.
-This can be achieved by adding the `EventsService` to the same gRPC listener.
+This can be achieved by adding the `ArrowStreamService` to the same gRPC listener.
 A configuration parameter could be added to the OTLP receiver to disable this default behavior to support specific uses.
-* OTLP Exporter: By default the OTLP exporter should initiate a connection to the `EventsService` endpoint of the target receiver.
-If this connection fails because the `EventsService` is not implemented by the target, the exporter must automatically fall back on the behavior of the classic OTLP protocol.
+* OTLP Exporter: By default the OTLP exporter should initiate a connection to the `ArrowStreamService` endpoint of the target receiver.
+If this connection fails because the `ArrowStreamService` is not implemented by the target, the exporter must automatically fall back on the behavior of the classic OTLP protocol.
 A configuration parameter could be added to disable this default behavior.